MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: Experiments

 \subsubsection{Do we need RL Training?}

 To investigate the impact of RL training on the performance of \Ours, we perform a comparative analysis.
-The baselines are Qwen2.5-3B-Instruct and Qwen2.5-7B-Instruct models, both of which are integrated with the \Ours workflow but do not undergo RL training.
+The baselines are Qwen2.5-3B/7B/14B-Instruct models, both of which are integrated with the \Ours framework but do not undergo the RL training.

 As shown in Table~\ref{tab:training}, the models without RL training demonstrate a pronounced performance degradation across all evaluated benchmarks.
 This observation highlights the necessity of RL training in equipping models with the ability to effectively interact with both the search engine and memory, thereby enhancing their overall functionality and task-solving ability.

+\paragraph{Why use RL for \Ours instead of SFT?} Because SFT relies on token-level supervision and require explicit annotations of intermediate memory states, which are costly.
+Moreover, many larger LLMs also have not been optimized under the \Ours framework, making them suboptimal teachers in distillation-based SFT.
+In contrast, RL directly rewards behaviors that lead to correct final answers, enabling models to learn what to retain and discard during interactions.

+As shown in Table~\ref{tab:sft}, we compare the models trained via SFT and RL.
+For SFT, we adopt the distillation mechanism.
+Specifically, questions from the RL training data are used to prompt Qwen2.5-72B-Instruct, and trajectories with correct final answers are collected to fine-tune Qwen2.5-3B-Instruct.
+We can observe that the model trained via RL demonstrates superior performance compared to the model with SFT training.

-\subsubsection{Training and Validation Reward.}
+\subsubsection{Training and Validation Reward}

-We present the curves of training and validation reward in Figure~\ref{fig:reward}, which offer an intuitive view of the models' learning dynamics during training.
-For the validation, we construct a validation dataset by randomly sampling 100 examples from the development set of HotpotQA.
-We conduct validation at fixed intervals, specifically every 20 training steps.
-The observed reward patterns reveals the following two phases of learning: (1) Early stage (first 25 steps).
-In this phase, the reward increases sharply.
-This improvement indicates that the models rapidly acquire the fundamental ability to interact effectively with the search engine and memory.
+We present the curves of training and validation reward in Figure~\ref{fig:reward}, which offer an intuitive view of the learning dynamics during training.
+For validation, we construct a validation dataset by randomly sampling 100 examples from the development set of HotpotQA.
+We conduct validation every 20 training steps.
+The observed reward patterns reveals the following two phases of learning:

+(1) Early stage (first 25 steps).
+The reward increases sharply, indicating that the models rapidly acquire the fundamental ability to interact effectively with the search engine and memory.

 (2) Later stage (after 25 steps).
-In contrast, the reward grows at a more gradual pace.
+The reward grows at a more gradual pace.
 This improvement suggests that the models are refining their strategy, progressively enhancing its capacity to exploit the search engine and manage memory.

-The difference between these two stages underscores the transition from basic skill acquisition to more advanced optimization of reasoning behaviors.
+The difference between the two stages underscores the transition from basic skill acquisition to the optimization of more advanced behaviors.